Ghana soccer player Christian Atsu dies in Turkey earthquake - WHIZ News

 Atsu’s agent, Nana Sechere, traveled to Turkey with members of Atsu’s family in an attempt to find him, holding onto hopes that he might be alive amid the wreckage.
 Sechere had urged authorities and Hatayspor officials to step up their efforts in the search for Atsu and Savut.

-Sechere confirmed on Saturday that Atsu’s body was found.
-He posted a message on Twitter: “My deepest condolences go to his family and loved ones.
-I would like to take this opportunity to thank everyone for their prayers and support.”
+Sechere confirmed Saturday that Atsu’s body was found.
+He posted a message on Twitter: “My deepest condolences go to his family and loved ones.”

 Atsu played more than 60 times for Ghana and scored on his debut as a 20-year-old in 2012.
 He was part of the Ghana squad at the 2014 World Cup in Brazil and starred at the 2015 African Cup of Nations, scoring two goals to help Ghana to the final, where it lost in a penalty shootout to Ivory Coast.